apache/fluo-muchos/README.md

 shutdown_behavior = terminate
 ```

+If you decide later to cancel the shutdown, run `muchos cancel_shutdown`.

 ## Retrieving cluster configuration

 The `config` command allows you to retrieve cluster configuration for your own scripts: